kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 Changes to StatefulSet `spec`:

-Introduce a new field in StatefulSet `spec`: `volumeClaimUpdateStrategy` to specify how to coordinate the update of PVCs and Pods.
+Introduce a new field in StatefulSet `spec`: `volumeClaimUpdatePolicy` to specify how to coordinate the update of PVCs and Pods.
 Possible values are:
 - `OnDelete`: the default value, only update the PVC when the the old PVC is deleted.
 - `InPlace`: patch the PVC in-place if possible.
 Also includes the `OnDelete` behavior.